madison-car/madison-car/README.md

 !![Github_header](https://user-images.githubusercontent.com/64904079/95803858-26951480-0ccf-11eb-8846-f00d8a3cf1c1.png)

-### Hi Everyone 👋
+### Hi Y'all, 👋

 ## I'm a Bioinformatician In-training and Researcher!!

+- Currently working on:
+  1. :woman_scientist::dna: Benchtop: Studying the effects of Hypobaria on the Immune System
+  2. :desktop_computer:Informatics:
+        1. Bladder Cancer
+        2. HIV
--    I’m currently working on projects in Bladder Cancer, HIV and Web App Development
+        3. Web App Development
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- :desktop_computer: Goals: Contribute more to Open Source projects

 *********
 ## Languages I've Used